-The 2015 BY RTDM was calibrated using data from the NFRMPO Household Survey, 2010 and the NFRMPO On-Board Transit Survey, 2009 (OBTS).
-The household survey was used to develop the trip generation rates, trip length frequency distributions, and auto occupancy rates.
-The OBTS was used in combination with the household survey and 2015 transit boarding counts to produce mode share targets.
-Additional detail on model calibration is available in Section 12 of the RTDM Technical Report.
+The 2019 BY RTDM was calibrated using data from the 2010 NFRMPO Household Survey, LOCUS LBS data, and the NFRMPO On-Board Transit Survey, 2009 (OBTS).
+The household survey was used to develop the trip generation model and auto occupancy rates.
+The household survey combined with LOCUS LBS data was used to develop trip length frequency distributions and average trip lengths by purpose and time of day.
+The OBTS was used in combination with the household survey and 2019 transit boarding counts to produce mode share targets.
+Additional detail on model calibration is available in Section 12 of the forthcoming RTDM Technical Report.